-What is a Rate Lock?
+What is a Mortgage Rate Lock?

-*rate lock policies may vary by lender
+*Rate lock policies may vary by lender